Steve Smith (wide receiver, born 1985): Philadelphia Eagles

 On August 10, 2011, Smith agreed to a one-year, $2 million deal with the Philadelphia Eagles.
 He was placed on the active/physically unable to perform list on August 13.
 He was activated from the list on August 27.

 He had eleven catches for 124 yards and a touchdown before he was placed on injured reserve on December 12 due to a bone bruise in his knee.
 He played in nine games for the Eagles, with one start against the Arizona Cardinals on November 13, in which he made five catches for 47 yards.

 St. Louis Rams

 The St. Louis Rams signed Smith on March 26, 2012.

 Tampa Bay Buccaneers

 On April 2, 2013, Smith signed with the Tampa Bay Buccaneers.
 Smith announced his retirement on May 29, 2013.
 Five years later, in his first year of eligibility, Smith was mistakenly announced as a modern-era nominee to the Pro Football Hall of Fame.

 NFL career statistics

 Personal life

 Smith's brother, Malcolm Smith, was the MVP of Super Bowl XLVIII with the Seattle Seahawks.
 According to his biography page from the New York Giants, Steve was a Public Policy/Management and Planning major at USC.
-He was born in Anchorage, Alaska, raised in Woodland Hills, California and Canoga Park, California, but currently resides in Woodland Hills, CA.
+He was born in Anchorage, Alaska, raised in Woodland Hills, California and Canoga Park, California, and currently resides in the San Fernando Valley.

-Smith was robbed at gunpoint on November 25, 2008 after arriving home, according to Clifton, New Jersey police.
-Smith had just returned to his house when he was approached from behind by a man who put a gun to Smith's head, Clifton police Captain Robert Rowan said.
-"He said to him, 'Give me everything you got,' and Mr. Smith turned over his jewelry, money and cell phone," Rowan said.
-Smith suffered no injury.